 Since the temperatures and available cooking settings on the appliances vary greatly, it can be challenging to create an accurate conversion formula that works every time.
 However, there are some general guidelines you can use to convert your cook times between these appliances.

-Below is a chart comparing the cook times of a slow cooker on low and high settings.
+Below is a slow cooker time chart comparing the cooking times of a slow cooker on low and high settings.

 |Low Setting||High Setting|